We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Laryngeal pharyngeal reflux

-LPR often seems to begin as an upper respiratory illness with symptoms that may linger as a result of the damaged vocal cords becoming irritated by even a small amount of acid reflux.
+It often seems to begin as an upper respiratory illness.
+The symptoms may linger, as a result of damage to the vocal cords that can stem from even small levels of acid reflux.

-Reducing acid reflux reduces the risk of its complications, too.
-Often, small lifestyle changes can make a difference.
+Treating acid reflux effectively reduces the risk of its complications.
+Often, small changes to routines can make a difference.

-Some people can prevent sore throat caused by acid reflux by avoiding activities and foods that increase the risk of acid reflux and its complications.
+Some people can prevent the sore throat from acid reflux by avoiding activities and foods that increase the risk of acid reflux and its complications.

 - not wearing tight clothes

-Over-the-counter and prescription medicines can neutralize or reduce stomach acids, which relieves the symptoms of sore throat.
-Various acid reflux medications are available for purchase online.
+OTC and prescription medicines can neutralize or reduce stomach acids, relieving the symptoms of acid reflux, including a sore throat.

-Other medications may work by strengthening the muscles that separate the food pipe from the stomach.
-Strengthening these muscles will help prevent acids from travelling back up into the food pipe.
+Other medications work by strengthening the muscles that separate the esophagus from the stomach, to prevent stomach acid from traveling upward.

 When to see a doctor